Thursday, October 1, 2015

 Coverage Explained - The Overlooked Comprehensive Coverage

 Comprehensive is quite the jewel of the coverage bundles, providing coverage for many frequently occuring perils for your vehicle!
 This coverage is often removed without any thought when a client decides their vehicle is no longer worthy of needing collision coverage.
 They simply move straight past this overlooked middle option, when choosing to go to liability only.
-Another good point, this coverage typically costs considerably less than Collision coverage and can help keep a vehicle qualified in preferred tier.
+Another good point, this coverage typically costs considerably less than collision coverage and can help keep a vehicle qualified in the preferred tier.

 • Theft